Preview Feature — Apps is currently in the preview phase. Functionality and API can still

 Overview

-within Enneo.
 Each app runs in a sandbox and has access to the Enneo API.

-Common use cases:
+Typical use cases:

-- Internal tools — Forms, calculators, or workflow helpers
+- Internal tools — forms, calculators or workflow helpers

-- Data queries — Display contract data, customer status, or statistics
+- Data queries — display contract data, customer status or statistics

-Each app consists of:
+Each App consists of:

 | Component | Description |